 - The writing is coherent, fluid, and has a clear structure.

 - All sources are credited.

 - The Executive Summary is appropriately written for the target audience (GM executives).

 - The team makeup and process are clearly described so that the reader can understand the division of labor and workflow of the project.

 Finalist Selection, Presentation and Judging

-Eight finalist teams will be selected from the written entries.
-Finalists will make oral presentations during a competition session at the INFORMS Business Analytics Conference, April 15-17, 2018 in Baltimore, Maryland.
+Six finalist teams will be selected from the written entries.
+Finalists will make oral presentations during a competition session at the INFORMS Business Analytics Conference, April 14-16, 2019 in Austin, TX.
 Judges will evaluate teams’ presentation skills in addition to the strength of the written entries.
 They will consider factors such as: